HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 Oversampling is the process of randomly duplicating observations from the minority class.
 We'll resample the minority class **with replacement**, setting the number of samples to match that of the majority class.

-Note both oversample and undersample changes data distribution [[6]][Learning from Imbalanced Classe].
+Note both oversample and undersample changes data distribution [[Silicon Valley Data Science]][Learning from Imbalanced Classe].
 Oversample makes variables appear to have lower variance than they do.
 Conversely, undersampling can make the independent variables look like they have a higher variance than they do.

 ### 4.3 Synthesize Minor Samples

 Rather than randomly duplicating minority class, creating synthetic samples is a close cousin of up-sampling.
 For example, the SMOTE [(Synthetic Minority Oversampling TEchnique)](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume16/chawla02a-html/chawla2002.html) and ADASYN algorithms are methods of resampling from the minority class while slightly perturbing feature values, thereby creating "new" samples.
 The blog [[2]][Dealing with Imbalanced Classes in Machine Learning] simply interprets how to synthesize minority class.
-SMOTE was generally successful and led to many variants, extensions, and adaptations to different concept learning algorithms [[6]][Learning from Imbalanced Classe].
+SMOTE was generally successful and led to many variants, extensions, and adaptations to different concept learning algorithms [[Silicon Valley Data Science]][Learning from Imbalanced Classe].

 However, Marco, brought up a great point about the risks of using SMOTE without proper cross-validation.
-See Blog [[7]][DEALING WITH IMBALANCED DATA: UNDERSAMPLING, OVERSAMPLING AND PROPER CROSS-VALIDATION].
+See Blog [[Marco Altini]][DEALING WITH IMBALANCED DATA: UNDERSAMPLING, OVERSAMPLING AND PROPER CROSS-VALIDATION].

 ## 5. Anomaly Detection Techniques

 ### 5.1 Inference: Z score and Modified Z score
-The z-score or standard score of an observation is a metric that indicates how many standard deviations a data point is from the sample’s mean, assuming a gaussian distribution [[8]][A Brief Overview of Outlier Detection Techniques].
+The z-score or standard score of an observation is a metric that indicates how many standard deviations a data point is from the sample’s mean, assuming a gaussian distribution [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].
 The z-score of any data point can be calculated as

 <a href="https://www.codecogs.com/eqnedit.php?latex=z&space;=&space;\frac{x-\bar{x}}{\sigma}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?z&space;=&space;\frac{x-\bar{x}}{\sigma}" title="z = \frac{x-\bar{x}}{\sigma}" /></a>

-The modified Z score `M` is defined as [[9]][Detection of Outliers]
+The modified Z score `M` is defined as [[NIST/SEMATECH e-Handbook of Statistical Methods]][Detection of Outliers]

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{M}&space;=&space;\frac{0.6745(x-\widetilde{x})}{\textrm{MAD}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{M}&space;=&space;\frac{0.6745(x-\widetilde{x})}{\textrm{MAD}}" title="\textrm{M} = \frac{0.6745(x-\widetilde{x})}{\textrm{MAD}}" /></a>

 where `MAD` denoting the median absolute deviation and `x̃`  denoting the median.
 The modified Z-scores with an absolute value of greater than 3.5 is labeled as potential outliers.

-The cons for the Z scores are that it is only convenient to use in a low dimensional feature space, in a small to medium sized dataset and not recommended when distributions can not be assumed to be parametric [[8]][A Brief Overview of Outlier Detection Techniques].
+The cons for the Z scores are that it is only convenient to use in a low dimensional feature space, in a small to medium sized dataset and not recommended when distributions can not be assumed to be parametric [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].

 ### 5.2 Supervised Learning

 Generally, the class imbalance is solved using an ensemble built by resampling data many times.
 The idea is to first create new datasets by taking **all anomalous data points** and **adding a subset of normal data points** (e.g. as 4 times as anomalous data points).
 Then a classifier is built for each data set using SVM or Random Forest, and those classifiers are combined using ensemble learning.
 This approach has worked well and produced very good results [[1]][Introduction to Anomaly Detection: Concepts and Techniques].

 #### 5.2.1 Use Tree-Based Algorithms
 We can also consider tree-based algorithms.
 Decision trees often perform well on imbalanced datasets because their hierarchical structure allows them to learn signals from both classes.
-In modern applied machine learning, tree ensembles (Random Forests, Gradient Boosted Trees, etc.) almost always outperform singular decision trees [[10]][How to Handle Imbalanced Classes in Machine Learning].
+In modern applied machine learning, tree ensembles (Random Forests, Gradient Boosted Trees, etc.) almost always outperform singular decision trees [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].

 #### 5.2.2 Penalize Algorithms (Cost-Sensitive Training)

-Another tactic is to use penalized learning algorithms that increase the cost of classification mistakes on the minority class [[2]][Dealing with Imbalanced Classes in Machine Learning] and [[10]][How to Handle Imbalanced Classes in Machine Learning].
+Another tactic is to use penalized learning algorithms that increase the cost of classification mistakes on the minority class [[2]][Dealing with Imbalanced Classes in Machine Learning] and [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].
 In regular learning, we treat all misclassifications equally, which causes issues in imbalanced classification problems, as there is no extra reward for identifying the minority class over the majority class.

 Cost-sensitive learning allows us to **penalize misclassifications of the minority class** more heavily than we do with misclassifications of the majority class, in hopes that this increases the true positive rate.
 A common scheme for this is to have the cost equal to the inverse of the proportion of the data-set that the class makes up.
 This increases the penalization as the class size decreases.